How to Get a Pest Control Technician License in Ohio

 How Ohio Compares

-Ohio requires 0 hours of pre-license education for pest control technicians.
+Ohio does not require any pre-license education hours.
 The average total cost in Ohio is around $1,200, compared to the national average of $1,290.
 Ohio's 3-year renewal cycle is longer than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Ohio?